DAA2020-team/final-project/README.md

 1. Change directory to the root folder.
 2. Run `python exercise3/main.py`
     * This will test the function creating a strongly connected dense graph of 5 currencies, searching for an arbitrage opportunity for a random currency
-3. You can test the algorithm with different `n` and `s` parameters with the command `python exercise2/main.py -n N -s S -v [V]`, where:
+3. You can test the algorithm with different `n` and `s` parameters with the command `python exercise3/main.py -n N -s S -v`, where:
     * `N` is the number of currencies to insert in the graph
     * `S` is the code of the currency to search an arbitrage opportunity for
     * `-v` will draw the graph if set to `True`